precice/precice.github.io_old/03-faq.md

 with any free software, the documentation of a commercial alternative may be more extended.
 However, we constantly improve our [documentation](https://github.com/precice/precice/wiki), based on the feedback we get from preCICE users.

+## How is preCICE funded?

+preCICE is orginally an academic software.
+We have received public funding from several projects that use and develop preCICE.
+This applies currently, e.g., to the DFG-funded [ExaFSA project](http://ipvs.informatik.uni-stuttgart.de/SGS/EXAFSA/index.php), part of [SPPEXA](http://www.sppexa.de/).
+Recently, DFG had also a specific call on [research software sustainability](http://www.dfg.de/en/research_funding/programmes/infrastructure/lis/funding_opportunities/call_proposal_software), in which we were succesful: The project preDOM should take preCICE to the next level, from a prototype to a wide-spread sustainable scientific software.
+Specific funding for basic un-academic things such as tutorials, outreach, or documentation has been granted.
+Besides this public funding, both active academic developer groups, [SCCS](https://www5.in.tum.de/wiki/index.php/Home) at the Technical University of Munich and [SGS](https://www.ipvs.uni-stuttgart.de/abteilungen/sgs) at the University of Stuttgart, also invest own internal funding.

+Since 2017, the spin-off [COPLON](http://coplon.de/) provides support, training, and software solutions for industrials users of preCICE.

+Last, as any open-source project, preCICE could only survive through its user's and developer's  passionate commitment also in their after-work hours.